 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-Being unemployed, filing for unemployment insurance or receiving unemployment benefits doesn’t affect your credit score.
-An unemployed status may affect your financial circumstances—and your credit—indirectly, but it won’t have a direct effect on your credit.
+Being unemployed, filing for unemployment insurance or receiving unemployment benefits won’t affect your credit score.
+An unemployed status may affect your financial circumstances—and your credit—indirectly, but it won’t have a direct impact on your credit the same way that missing a credit card bill or having an amount in collections would.

-As long as you’re careful about how you manage your finances while facing unemployment, you may be able to keep the negative effects to a minimum.
+As long as you’re careful about managing your finances while facing unemployment, you may be able to keep the negative effects to a minimum.
 Here’s what you need to know.

 Does unemployment show up on your credit report?